dhartnet/ENPM661-Project-3-Part-2/README.md

-ENPM-661-Project3
+# ENPM-661-Project3

-Project 3 Part 2 of ENPM-661 Planning For Autonomous Robots Course Written by: Rey Roque-Pérez and Dustin Hartnett
-UID: reyroque: 120498626
-UID: dhartnet: 115262249

 Project 3 Part 2 of ENPM-661 Planning For Autonomous Robots Course
+# Written by: Rey Roque-Pérez and Dustin Hartnett
+# UID: reyroque: 120498626
+# UID: dhartnet: 115262249
+Project 3 Part 2 of ENPM-661 Planning For Autonomous Robots Course

-Implementation of the A* Algorithm for a Point Robot with ROS and Gazebo Simulation
+Implementation of the A* Algorithm for a Point Robot with ROS/Gazebo Simulation

-How to Run
+# How to Run
+Create a ros environment on your computer following the instructions provided to us here: https://github.com/shantanuparabumd/turtlebot3_project3

+Save and move both "A_star.py" and "A_star_ros.py" to the ros environment and save them in the "scripts" folder

+Open the competition world with the robot spawned

 Open both "A_star.py" and "A_star_ros.py"

-Run the "A_star_ros.py" program by double clicking it or by opening it in an IDE.
+Run the "A_star_ros.py" program by opening it in an IDE.
 Ensure "A_star.py" is also opened so it can run simultaneously.

 Enter the goal coordinates as prompted.
 The code will check that the provided coordinates are within the workspace and not inside any obstacles.

-Dependencies
+# Dependencies
 The following Python libraries are used:

 opencv-python: For visualizing the workspace and creating a video.